Long-Range Magnetic Order in Structurally Embedded Mesospin Metamaterials: Results and discussion

 A representative diffraction pattern from the implanted array is shown in Fig.~\ref{off-on-resonance}a.
 A prominent feature is the abundance of diffraction peaks, which occur at positions where both $H$ and $K$ are either simultaneously even or odd.
 These intensity peaks reflect the structural in-plane periodicity.
 Although at this energy the scattering contrast between the Pd matrix and the Fe-implanted regions is relatively low, resulting in only modest peak intensities, the diffraction peaks remain sharp, indicating long-range structural coherence across the array.
 The diffraction pattern intensities exhibit mirror symmetry with respect to the $H$ axis but not the $K$ axis.
 This asymmetry in $K$ originates from the geometric coupling between the out-of-plane momentum transfer $Q_z$ and the in-plane component $Q_y$, which arises from the curvature of the Ewald sphere projection onto the flat detector.
 The corresponding line scan, integrated region of interest centered on $K = 3$ (red dashed-dot rectangles in Fig.~\ref{off-on-resonance}a), further confirms the modest peak intensities, their sharpness, and the absence of any half-order reflections.
 Immediately apparent in the line scan is the mirror symmetry with respect to $H$, as well as a pronounced and non-trivial dependence of the peak intensities with the diffraction order.

 A striking feature observed in Fig.~\ref{off-on-resonance}a is the characteristic “×”-shaped distribution of scattered intensity centred at $(0,0)$.
 This pattern can be understood within the framework of the convolution theorem, by which the diffracted amplitudes from a crystal are given by the Fourier transform of the real-space lattice multiplied by the Fourier transform of the basis.
 The measured intensity is then the amplitude squared.
-In the present case, the basis consists of four elliptical islands within each unit cell, defined by their specific spatial arrangement and orientation \cite{alma991018439175107596}.
-To model this contribution, each island was approximated as an ellipse with a major axis of \SI{470}{nm} and a minor axis of \SI{170}{nm}.
-The square of the calculated Fourier transform of the basis, expressed in reciprocal lattice units, is shown in Fig.~\ref{form-factor}.
+In the present case, the basis consists of two stadium-shaped mesospins within each unit cell, defined by their specific spatial arrangement and orientation \cite{alma991018439175107596}.
+To model this contribution, each mesospin was represented by a stadium geometry consistent with the sample details: a rectangle of length $L-W$ and width $W$, capped by semicircles of diameter $W$, with $L=\SI{470}{nm}$ and $W=\SI{170}{nm}$.
+The square of the calculated Fourier transform of this basis, expressed in reciprocal lattice units, is shown in Fig.~\ref{form-factor}.
 The intensity distribution exhibits enhanced scattering along the diagonal directions, consistent with the experimentally observed patterns.
 This demonstrates how the morphology and arrangement of the array elements modulate the scattering envelope and imprint a directional anisotropy of the intensity in reciprocal space.
 This effect is further amplified at resonance due to the increased scattering contrast and the concomitant enhanced visibility of the basis itself.
 Notably, such a clear manifestation of the basis form factor has not been reported in lithographically patterned square ASI lattices \cite{ChenX.M.2019SMSW,PerronJ.2013Erso,McCarterMargaretR.2023Arcp}, where fabrication-induced variations in element shape and size may obscure interference effects associated with the basis geometry \cite{DigernesEinar2020Diol}.
 In contrast, ion implantation, as reported here, produces more morphologically uniform mesospins, yielding a better and well-defined scattering envelope.